-When we asked caregiver advisors how they originally heard about the advisor position, many reported being directly recruited by an existing caregiver advisor or staff (Figure 2).
+When we asked past caregiver advisors how they originally heard about the advisor position, many reported being directly recruited by an existing caregiver advisor or staff (Figure 2).
 Formal types of advertising, such as advertising on social media or the local newspaper, were less commonly experienced by caregivers who successfully became involved as advisors.
 Examples of other methods included: hearing of the position from a support group or by personally reaching out to an organization to become more involved.

-For non-advising caregivers, however, a majority recommended using social media or the organization's website to advertise the advisor position.
+For potential caregiver advisors, however, a majority recommended using social media or the organization's website to advertise the advisor position.
 Direct recruiting from existing caregiver advisors and staff was still recommended.
-Other suggestions from non-advising caregivers included using specific social media platforms, such as LinkedIn, e-mail invitations, or physical posters within the organization.
+Other suggestions from potential caregiver advisors included using specific social media platforms, such as LinkedIn, e-mail invitations, or physical posters within the organization.

 Figure 2.
-Percent of caregiver advisors who were recruited via these methods (left) and percent of non-advising caregivers who suggest using the following recruit (right).
+Percent of past caregiver advisors who were recruited via these methods (left) and percent of potential caregiver who suggest using the following recruit (right).